oeitam/mgtd/README.md

  - ~~Done Note that when taking what is after the |, there is tendency (?) to take the space following the | ... need to remove it!~~
  - add ability to edit fields (some of them) like: edit @ID <column name> | new text
  - add ability to remove tag from all the database (like untagg tTODAY all)
- - add commnds that run at startup like - list html, online
+ - ~~Done add commnds that run at startup like - list html, online~~
- - consider running list html each time entering into the program
+ - ~~not needed (happens after each command) consider running list html each time entering into the program~~
  - ~~for list html - make default to not include closed (keep dormant and on hold for now)~~. allow also an option to list all (list html all)
  - the command "task states" created a task for some reason ... not good. fix
  - list all tags
  - when tagging - notify the user if the tag is new or existing
  - add a recurring Activity ability (like - an activity that is created in a specific project once a month automatically)
+ - we have state transitions date and text. print them together (ither in list @ID or specially)
  - END